valiman/ETH_INTER_1/README.md

-Below is a README file for the `NegativeCheck` Solidity contract.
-This README file is formatted using Markdown, which is a lightweight markup language with plain text formatting syntax.
-This format is widely used for README files because it's easy to read and write.

----

 # NegativeCheck Contract

 The `NegativeCheck` contract is a Solidity smart contract designed to demonstrate the handling and verification of negative integers.
 It provides methods to check if a given number is negative and demonstrates different error-handling strategies in Solidity using `require`, `revert`, and `assert`.